-Reclaimed water is delivered to RCID customers through a distribution system of underground pipes, very similar in size and extent to that of the potable water distribution system.
-The pressure of the water in both systems is nearly identical.
-The pipes of the reuse distribution system are color coded purple, by pigmentation, paint, or striping and tape.
+Reclaimed water is delivered to RCID customers through a distribution system of underground pipes very similar to the potable water system.
+The pipes of the reuse distribution system are color coded purple by pigmentation, paint, or striping and tape.
 Purple pipes, hydrants, valves, valve boxes and fittings identify the reclaimed water system throughout RCID.
-The purple designation is a State of Florida requirement and is an important measure to guard against cross connections with other piping systems, and other unintended uses.
+The purple designation is a State of Florida requirement and is an important measure to guard against cross connections with other piping systems and other unintended uses.

-Another aspect of the RCID reuse system is the use of rapid infiltration basins, or RIBs, for groundwater recharge.
-During wet weather periods or when demands on the reuse distribution system are low, the RIBs are utilized for disposition of the product water which serve to recharge the local aquifers.
+Another aspect of the RCID reuse system is the use of rapid infiltration basins (RIBs) for wet weather disposal and groundwater recharge.
+During wet weather periods (or when demands on the reuse distribution system are low) the RIBs are utilized for disposition of excess product water.
+Disposing excess reclaimed water in RIBs recharges the local aquifers.

-The RIBs consist of 85 one-acre basins, situated on a ridge of sandy soils with high percolation characteristics.
-Water applied to the RIBs percolates through the sandy soils (between 30 and 70 feet thick) and replenishes the surficial and Upper Floridian aguifers.
+The RIBs consist of 85 one-acre basins situated on a ridge of sandy soils with high percolation characteristics.
+Water applied to the RIBs percolates through the sandy soils (between 30 and 70 feet thick) and replenishes the surficial and Upper Floridian aquifers.
 This practice helps to ensure sustainability of the water supplies by returning a portion of the product water to its source.
-During the course of 2019, about 58% of the product water was applied to the RIBs and 42% to the reuse distribution system.
+During the course of 2020, about 49% of the product water was applied to the RIBs and 51% to the reuse distribution system.

-The RCID RIBs are located in the northwest corner of the District and the site is bisected by the Western Beltway (Florida State Road 429).
-The RCID RIBs are visible to passing motorists from both sides of the Beltway be-tween Seidel Road and Western Way.
+The RCID RIBs are located in the northwest corner of the District, and the site is bisected by the Western Beltway (Florida State Road 429).
+The RCID RIBs are visible to passing motorists from both sides of the Beltway between Seidel Road and Western Way.